Senior Poster Session (Class of 2019)

 Each student will create a poster and present their poster individually.

-- By November 10 fill out the conflict form in Bridget's office (SCI 239) if you have a conflict with one of the poster session times.
+- By November 9 fill out the conflict form in the departmental office (SCI 239) if you have a conflict with one of the poster session times.
 See the note above in Logistics for acceptable conflicts

 - Print your poster before Thanksgiving.
 To accommodate a large number of posters being printed, your poster should be printed on or before Thanksgiving.
 If you plan to print yours during the week of Thanksgiving, sign-up for a poster printing time with ITS: poster printing sign-up.
 See below for resources on how to print.
 We encourage you to print as early as you are ready.
-You can bring your printed poster to Bridget in the CS main office to store before the poster session.
+You can bring your printed poster to the department office to store before the poster session.

-- Submit your poster in PDF format to the chair by email before your presentation day.
+- Submit your poster in PDF format to the chair by email at least one day before your presentation day.

 - On your presentation day